valdren309/oa-compass-admin/SDD.md

 is performed through a hardened Node.js proxy, ensuring strict security boundaries and consistent behavior across institutions.

+OpenAthens is treated as the authoritative source of OA usernames.
+The Cloud App never generates, modifies, or infers OA usernames independently.
+Any username returned by OpenAthens is treated as an opaque value and may be written back into Alma only according to institution-level configuration.

 The application operates in two contexts:

 1. **Entity-Aware Mode**